 AY2017-2018Name: Cindy Berumen Location: Tena, Napo, Ecuador Project: Cindy is a first year MPH student in Community Health Sciences who will be working with Runa Foundation in Ecuador.
 Cindy will be working with local communities to engage in participatory community health work by assisting with a community health needs assessment while learning about the intersection of traditional medicine with Western practices.
 Cindy will use her knowledge to develop and evaluate culturally appropriate, evidence-based interventions to improve the health of indigenous populations.
 Name: Daniel Drzewiecki Location: Managua, Nicaragua Project: Daniel is a first year MPH student in Epidemiology with a Global Health Concentration who will be working with Amos Health and Hope in Managua, Nicaragua.
 Daniel will be working to increase access to clean water by analyzing levels of E Coli in existing water sources and installing water filters to counteract aquatic parasites.
 He will also be working with Community Health Workers to promote youth health with a focus on access to primary care.
 Name: Katharine Ozenberger Location: Amman, Jordan Project: Katharine is a first year MS student in Epidemiology who will be working with United Nations Relief and Works Agency in Amman, Jordan.
 Katharine will be working to identify barriers in access and use of essential medicines in refugee communities.
 She will specifically be working with primary health care and pharmacy teams to develop a data collection instrument to map out locations of primary care clinics and pharmacies while identifying specific refugee camps that lack these resources.

 AY2016-2017Name: Kendall Anderson Location: Kisumu, Kenya Project: Kendall is a doctoral candidate in Environmental and Occupational Health Sciences who will be working with the Safe Water and AIDS Project (SWAP) in Kisumu, Kenya.
 Kendall will be comparing solar microplasma ozonation devices (SMOD) to chlorination packets as a method for disinfecting drinking water and improving water quality in Western Kenya.
 Name: Jessica Chepp Location: La Paz & Torewa, Bolivia Project: Jessica is a first year MPH student in Environmental and Occupational Health Sciences who will be working to improve local water and health needs in the very remote, indigenous community of Torewa, Bolivia.
 Jessica will be working with Engineers in Action and Engineers Without Borders on a water treatment system that is portable, easy to use and includes locally sourced materials.
-Name: Alyson Klausing Location: Phalombe, Malawi Project: Alyson is a first year MPH student in Community Health Sciences with a Global Health Concentration who will be completing an internship at the Kamuzu College of Nursing, University of Malawi.
+Name: Alyson Klausing Location: Phalombe, Malawi Project: Alyson is a first year MPH student in Community Health Sciences with a Global Health Concentration who will be completing her Applied Practice Experience at the Kamuzu College of Nursing, University of Malawi.
 Alyson will be working on an HIV prevention study called A Community-Based Model for HIV Prevention and Testing in Malawi where a peer group intervention for adolescent women in secondary school will be evaluated.
 Name: Mayuko Takamiya Location: Hyderabad, India Project: Mayuko is a first year MPH student in Epidemiology and will be studying food insecurity and medication adherence among female sex workers with HIV in Hyderabad, India.
 This project will include performing a case control study of 70 HIV-positive female sex workers to determine factors associated with poor adherence to antiretroviral therapy.

 AY2015-2016Name: Peggy Sue Batterton Location: Kisumu, Kenya Project: Peggy Sue Batterton is currently finishing her first year at the School of Public Health.
 She is pursuing an MPH in epidemiology with a concentration in Global Health.
 She will spend the summer in Kisumu, Kenya to work on an ongoing project through UIC that works in conjunction with a teaching hospital located in Kisumu.
 She will be focus on emergency medicine capacity building and will conduct research on the HIV testing and care continuum.
 Name: Jenny Guadamuz Location: Jordan Project: Jenny Guadamuz is a MS student in the division of health policy and administration.
 This summer she will conduct field research focusing on the utilization of cardiovascular medications in Palestine refugee camps in Jordan.
 The objective of the project is to examine the prescribing patterns of antihypertensive medications at the prescriber and patient-level throughout various United Nations Relief and Works Agency (UNRWA) refugee populations in Jordan.
 This project will inform the provision and prescribing of essential medicines in UNRWA refugee communities.